4.1 Sort

 Open the homework codespace.

-by itself.
+Start by clicking inside your terminal window, then execute cd by itself.
 You should find that its βpromptβ resembles the below.

-Click inside of that terminal window and then execute
+$Click inside of that terminal window and then execute

-in your codespace.
-Take care not to overlook the space between wget
+wget https://github.com/SQ4007-2025/website/raw/refs/heads/master/homework/data/sort.zipfollowed by Enter in order to download a ZIP called sort.zip in your codespace.
+Take care not to overlook the space between wget and the following URL, or any other character for that matter!

 Now execute

-.
+unzip sort.zipto create a folder called sort.
 You no longer need the ZIP file, so you can execute

-and respond with βyβ followed by Enter at the prompt to remove the ZIP file you downloaded.
+rm sort.zipand respond with βyβ followed by Enter at the prompt to remove the ZIP file you downloaded.

 Advice

-Explore the .txt
+Explore the .txt files

 Multiple

-lines of values, either reversed, shuffled, or sorted.- For example,
+.txtfiles are provided to you.
+These files containnlines of values, either reversed, shuffled, or sorted.- For example,

-contains 50000 lines of numbers that are in random order.
+reversed10000.txtcontains 10000 lines of numbers that are reversed from10000, whilerandom50000.txtcontains 50000 lines of numbers that are in random order.

 - For example,